Znergy/aws-lambda-cognito-auth/README.md

 You can then swap out the static fields for these dynamic variables and make 'real' authentication calls to AWS Cognito

 ## Important Notes
-This is not the most secure way of handling a users password and there are plenty of ways to increase the security/handling of the users password.
+This is not the most secure way of handling a users password and there are plenty of ways to increase the security/handling of a users password.
 For this scenario, I'm keeping the code relatively simple and avoiding convoluting the core reason for this repository.

 ## Contact
-Ryan Jones
+Ryan Jones at ryanjonesirl@gmail.com.

-ryanjonesirl@gmail.com

 Please feel free to reach out with any questions, concerns, or bugs.
 Thank you!